The CrossEntropyLoss in PyTorch is Inconsistent With The Calculation of Cross-Entropy.

 calculation of cross-entropy and the results obtained by the

-module in PyTorch
+CrossEntropyLoss module in PyTorch.
+After

-consulting the official documentation of PyTorch
+consulting the official documentation of PyTorch, it was

 found that the inconsistency was caused by the SoftMax

-operation performed by CrossEntropyLoss
+operation performed by CrossEntropyLoss on the input

 probability distribution before calculating the cross-entropy.